samumantha/research-software-engineering/presentation_PDC25.md

 <br>
 <br>

-- Use filenames that still make sense to you in a few weeks
+- Use file- and variable names that still make sense to you in a few weeks

-- Use an intuitive project structure
+- Use an **intuitive project structure**

 - Write down your dependencies in a file